alisak419/End-To-End-Encryption/README.md

+Hello,
-Hello this project is a  secure communication system using RSA, AES, and HMAC encryption techniques, implementing client-server architecture with OTP-based authentication.
+this project is a  secure communication system using RSA, AES, and HMAC encryption techniques, implementing client-server architecture with OTP-based authentication.

 Features:
 End-to-End Encryption – Ensures secure data transmission using AES encryption.